September 10, 2019

 In the Portage Bay basement shown here, we converted an unfinished basement into a playroom for the homeowner’s children.
 This gave them their own space within the home, where they could play freely and store their toys.
-Other custom spaces could include: billiard’s rooms, home offices, movie rooms, libraries and more.
+Other custom spaces you could gain by finishing a basement include: billiard’s rooms, home offices, movie rooms, libraries and more.

 4. Create a Basement Guest Space

 Regardless, you’ll be able to provide your visitors with a comfortable space that meets their sleeping needs and offers them more privacy than they might have on the main floors of your home.
-If you’re going to add bedrooms to the basement, carefully consider adding extra insulation for warmth and comfort.
+If you’re going to add bedrooms to a finished basement, carefully consider adding extra insulation in the walls and ceiling for warmth and comfort.

 5. A Converted Basement can become a Money-Making Rental Unit